mythril-forge/homebrew-classes/docs/homebrew/paladin.md

 If a paladin willfully violates his or her oath and shows no sign of repentance, the consequences can be more serious.
 At the DM's discretion, an impenitent paladin might be forced to abandon this class and adopt another, or perhaps to take the Oathbreaker paladin option that appears in the Dungeon Master's Guide.

 ## Ability Score Improvement
-When you reach 4th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 If your DM allows the use of feats, you may instead take a feat.